Periodontal Disease Treatment

 The periodontal infection must be removed and the area given a chance to heal.
 There are generally two levels of gum disease treatment for this condition depending upon the severity of your infection.

 Upper Level Infection Removal

 The upper level of infection in the pockets around your teeth can be removed using specialized instruments.
 This procedure is called, “Scaling and Root Planing”.
-It is done under local anesthesia and is quite different from the routine dental cleaning.
+It is done under local anesthesia and is quite different from a routine dental cleaning.
 This is followed by a localized treatment of antibiotics “Arestin” to the infected areas.

 Symptoms of Periodontal Infection

 Periodontal infection is usually painless until it reaches an advanced stage.
 However, there are some symptoms that can indicate the presence of periodontal infection.

 These may include:

 - Bleeding when brushing (pink toothbrush), or at other times